Atticus29/dataJitsu/bugs.md

 - [x] //TODO createEventInVideo from form submission

 # Resolved issues
+- [x] Weird extra underline in mat-input for filter
 - [x] Annotated moves not displaying
 - [x] Router not navigating to /login upon logout in auth guard bug
 - [x] Clicking "annotate a video" from inside a match-display component loads some new info, but doesn't load a new video (works fine if navigating from /matches)